contaware/git-docs-notes/README.md

   - This command will try to auto-merge, if it fails, it will annotate your text files with the **conflicts**.
 You have to review the annotated files, `git add` them and continue with `git merge --continue`.
   - With the `--squash` option the merge produces its results in the Working Tree and the Staging Area.
 You will then do a commit on top of the current branch.
 This commit will only have one parent as opposed to the two parents of a Git created merge commit.

-- Interrupt a merge process and try to reconstruct the pre-merge state:
+- Interrupt a merge process and reconstruct the pre-merge state:

   ```
   git merge --abort